 The Science of Purring: How Do Cats Make That Sound?

-Isn’t it interesting how cats make that calm sound of a purr?
+Isn’t it interesting how cats make that calm sound of a cat purring?
 Other sounds cats make (like meowing or hissing) are all vocalizations, but purring is a special vibration that continues seamlessly as your cat inhales and exhales.
 So, what is taking place inside your kitty that produces this captivating sound?

 The Physical Mechanisms of Purring

-• The brain sends repetitive neural signals to the muscles of the larynx.
+- The brain sends repetitive neural signals to the muscles of the larynx.

-• The laryngeal muscles contract and relax at a rate of 25 to 150 times per second, which makes the vibration.
+- The laryngeal muscles contract and relax at a rate of 25 to 150 times per second, which makes the vibration.

-• The diaphragm and chest muscles will amplify the sound, causing some purrs to be louder than others.
+- The diaphragm and chest muscles will amplify the sound, causing some purrs to be louder than others.

-• Inhalation and exhalation occur in unison, allowing them to sound smooth and steady.
+- Inhalation and exhalation occur in unison, allowing them to sound smooth and steady.

 When Do Cats Begin to Purr?

 Did you know that kittens can produce a purr almost immediately after birth?
 That gentle rumble you love in older cats begins when they are just two days old—probably long before they can meow or even open their eyes all the way.
 But what need do newborn kittens have to purr?
-The reason reveals interesting information about the feline animal’s evolution and behavior.
+The reason reveals interesting facts about the feline animal’s evolution and behavior.

 The First Purrs: A Kitten’s Survival Tool